Wilkinator12/MancalaConsoleApp/README.md

 ## ConsoleDrawingLibrary Explanation
 A library for drawing to the console was created for this project.
-It uses a ConsoleDrawing class to create rectangular text-based "drawings" to the console.
+It uses a ConsoleDrawing class to create rectangular, text-based "drawings" to the console.
 A ConsoleCanvas class is also used so that multiple ConsoleDrawing objects can be layered and positioned in a larger drawing space.

 ## What is Mancala?